 Established in Cambodia in 1994, Hagar launched programming in both Afghanistan and Vietnam in 2009.
 Hagar is all about “coming alongside” survivors during their journey, with each having a unique path based on their needs and desires for the future.
-At Hagar we often say, Watch this 4 minute video in which our Global CEO shares more of Hagar’s story and you will also hear a survivor’s account of being trafficked to China.
+Watch this 4 minute video in which our Global CEO shares more of Hagar’s story and you will also hear a survivor’s account of being trafficked to China.

 Because we believe that broken lives can become whole again.